Follow-ETSAP/Industrial-energy-demands/README.md

 # Industrial-energy-demands
-Beschreibung: Global regionalized industrial energy demands for the year 2018
+Global regionalized industrial energy demands for the year 2018